python-postgres/fe/postgresql/documentation/driver.rst

  ``Statement.chunks(*parameters)``
   This access point is designed for situations where rows are being streamed out quickly.
-It is a method that returns a ``collections.Iterator`` that produces *sequences* of rows.
+It is a method that returns a ``collections.abc.Iterator`` that produces *sequences* of rows.
 This is the most efficient way to get rows from the database.
 The rows in the sequences are ``builtins.tuple`` objects.